-Principal Investigator Organization City, State Project Number [Type] Project Title Project Period Total Investment Purpose, Key Findings/Impact, and Number of Publications Tejal Gandhi Brigham and Women's Hospital Boston, Massachusetts R01 HS15226 [Grant] Improving Safety and Quality With Outpatient Order Entry 2004-2008 \$1,499,401 Final Report Purpose: To evaluate the use of Partners Healthcare's ambulatory computerized physician order entry (ACPOE) system that is tightly integrated with an advanced clinical decision support system in the outpatient EHR, known as the longitudinal medical record (LMR).
-Key Findings/Impact: After implementation, the average adjusted overall time spent per scheduled patient increased, but the increase was not statistically significant.
-The average adjusted "face-to-face" time spent per patient decreased slightly, but the decrease (0.41 minutes) did not reach statistical significance.
-Surveys revealed that while many physicians agreed ACPOE improves the quality of patient care, a significant percentage also found the system difficult to use and a hindrance to their personal efficiency.
-Despite the drawbacks, most physicians recognized the system's potentially positive impact on financial outcomes.
-A longitudinal survey found an increase in the percentage of clinicians agreeing that the EHR improved quality of care, reduced medication-related errors, improved test result followup, and improved communication among clinicians.
-Over time, a decreasing percentage agreed that the EHR reduced the quality of patient interactions, resulted in longer patient visits, and increased time spent on medical documentation.
-Li Zhou Brigham and Women's Hospital Boston, Massachusetts R01 HS22728 [Grant] Encoding and Processing Patient Allergy Information in EHRs 2013-2018 \$1,959,741 Publications: 2 More information about this project, which was funded in collaboration with the AHRQ DDHR, is available at https://digital.ahrq.gov/ahrq-funded-projects/encoding-and-processing-patient-allergy-information-ehrs.
-Publications: 27 Yuri Quintana (formerly Charles Safran) Beth Israel Deaconess Medical Center Boston, Massachusetts R18 HS24869 [Grant] Leveraging a Social Network of Elders and Families To Improve Medication Safety at Transitions of Care 2016-2020 \$1,482,263 Final Report Purpose: To expand the functionality of the InfoSAGE platform by including a mobile-first/point-of-care medication manager that helps older people and their families keep an accurate medication list, coordinate the list with prescribing clinicians, track the impact of medications on symptoms, view medication precautions and drug-drug interactions, and become more engaged as partners in their care.
+Principal Investigator Organization City, State Project Number [Type] Title Project Period Total Research Investment Purpose and Key Findings/Impact Number of Publications (Products) Yuri Quintana (formerly Charles Safran) Beth Israel Deaconess Medical Center Boston, Massachusetts R18 HS24869 [Grant] Leveraging a Social Network of Elders and Families To Improve Medication Safety at Transitions of Care 2016-2020 \$1,482,263 Purpose: Expand the functionality of the InfoSAGE platform to include a mobile-first/point-of-care medication manager to help older people and their families keep an accurate medication list, coordinate the list with prescribing clinicians, track the impact of medications on symptoms, view medication precautions and drug-drug interactions, and become more engaged as partners in their care.
 Key Findings/Impact: Investigators studied 587 users of the InfoSAGE platform (366 older users and 221 other users) and found that modern design may be more suited to experienced or habitual app users and is more prone to confusion in aging populations.
 Hesitation and frustration issues steadily declined in progression as scenarios were completed but remained the most frequently observed event in each scenario, suggesting the user interface needs further improvement.
-Investigators recommended that app developers for mixed populations of ages, especially those with an emphasis on older adults (65+), use prominent navigation elements, such as badows and raised buttons or linear navigation.
-Consistency in navigation element.
+Investigators recommended that app developers for mixed populations of ages, especially those with an emphasis on older adults (65+), use prominent navigation elements, such as shadows and raised buttons or linear navigation.
+Consistency in navigation elements such as buttons for submission and going back reduces errors due to misclicks.
+Buttons should also be apparent, using drop shadows or conspicuous shapes and placement.
 Clickable text should stand out, using underlining, color change, or larger font.
 Linear navigation, which avoids scrolling, simplifies routes through the app.
-The investigators assessed the usability and e-health literacy needs for platform adoption and usage, and their research has shown that it is possible to recruit adults over 75 and their families to use online and mobile technologies for information sharing and care coordination.
-Publications: 6
+The investigators assessed the usability and e-health literacy needs for platform adoption and usage, and their research has shown that it is possible to recruit elders over 75 and their families to use online and mobile technologies for information sharing and care coordination.
+6 Ramin Khorasani Brigham and Women's Hospital Boston, Massachusetts R18 HS29348 [Grant] DECODE: Diagnostic Excellence Center on Diagnostic Error 2022- 2026 \$992,942 Purpose: To establish a diagnostic center of excellence that will focus on reducing diagnostic errors related to diagnostic imaging in two ways.
+Key Findings/Impact: This project is ongoing, and no final report or publications are available yet.
+0